AbhishekMounish/Tri-operational-robotic-arm/README.md

 ## 🔌 Circuit Diagram
 Below is the circuit diagram of the tri-operational robotic arm using ECG signal processing.
 ![Circuit Diagram](./circuit.png)

+## 🚀 Applications

+The Tri-Operational Robotic Arm has diverse applications across various domains, thanks to its ability to perform grasping, rotating, and lifting actions using real-time ECG signals.
+Some notable applications include:

+- 🏥 **Healthcare & Assistive Technology**
+  Assists physically disabled or paralyzed individuals by enabling hands-free control of essential tasks.

+- 🧪 **Biomedical Engineering**
+  Demonstrates integration of physiological signals (ECG) with robotics for medical-grade research and development.

+- 🏭 **Automation & Manufacturing**
+  Enables remote operation of machinery in hazardous environments or assembly lines.

+- 🤖 **Human-Robot Interaction (HRI)**
+  Enhances natural and intuitive interfaces between humans and robots using biosignals.

+- 🎓 **Education & Research**
+  A valuable tool for exploring bio-signal processing, robotics, control systems, and embedded systems.

+- 🧤 **Prosthetics & Rehabilitation Devices**
+  Potential base model for developing advanced prosthetic limbs with heart-signal-based control.